plv8/plv8/doc/plv8.md

       ... do fall back plan ...
     }

-If one of the SQL execution in the subtransaction block, all of operation within the block is rolled back.
+If one of the SQL execution in the subtransaction block fails, all of operation within the block is rolled back.
 If the process in the block throws JS exception, it is transported to the outside.
 So use try ... catch block to capture it and do alternative operations when it happens.

 Utility functions
 -----------------